rcrath/wavetabler/README.md

 run `wvtbl` and select from the attending file menu. accept defaults, and look in your `wavetables` folder for your finished wavetables.

+## NEW concatenate single wavecycle files to create wavetables
+THis script takes a folder full of single wavecycles and interpolates, concatenates, and creates a wavetable from them.
+First step is to gather a folder of single wavecycles you want to make a wavetable from.
+Then run `wvtbl_singles` on windows and select the folder.
+On MacOS and Linux, you have to set permissions before first run only, as you did above:
+ `chmod +x wvtbl_singles.sh)`, and then `./wvtbl_singles.sh` runs it.

 ## Loading into Serum (and other wavetable synths)
 I only have instructions for Serum ATM:  in serum click on one of the wavetable edit icons in the oscillator section.  from the import menu choose `import-fixed-frame` and enter 2048.
 Your oscillator will load up the wavetable you select from the output folder.